 “Although small, pilot-phase programs showed some promise two decades ago, new evaluations of vouchers in Washington, D.C., Indiana, Louisiana, and Ohio show some of the largest test score drops ever seen in the research record — between -0.15 and -0.50 standard deviations of learning loss,” he writes in Time in April 2023.
 “That’s on par with what the COVID-19 pandemic did to test scores, and larger than Hurricane Katrina’s impacts on academics in New Orleans.”

 Patrick J. Wolf, a professor of education policy and the 21st Century Endowed Chair in School Choice at the University of Arkansas, has spoken out in favor of private school choice.
-He recommends journalists rely most heavily on the most rigorous studies to help them explain the impacts of vouchers and voucher-like programs.

-Wolf also stresses the importance of journalists checking the quality of the studies that politicians, government officials, advocates, critics and others cite.
+Wolf recommends journalists rely most heavily on the most rigorous studies to help them explain the impacts of vouchers and voucher-like programs.
+They should also check the quality of the studies that politicians, government officials, advocates, critics and others cite.

 The Journalist’s Resource steers journalists toward research that has undergone peer review, an evaluation process performed by independent experts that is designed for quality control.
 We also encourage journalists to seek out randomized, controlled trials and meta-analyses, when possible.